 For the first half of the 2023-2024 school year the ASAs in Lower School are:

 For the first half of the 2023-2024 school year the ASAs in Middle and Upper School are:

 Dungeons and Dragons, Caring Hands, Math Team, Middle Earth Players, Minecraft, Model United Nations (MUN), Chess Club, Marvelous Murals and More, Tech Tinker Time, Yearbook, Running Club, Open Sewing Fashion Lab, Wiffle Ball, Battle of the Bands, Speech and Debate, Journalism Club, Lego Robotics, Global Citizen, Interior Architecture & Design, Medical Science Club, Philosophy Club, ReThink Fashion.

-Most After School Activities are paid for by the School.
-However, there may be an additional fee depending upon the activity and/or the number of students enrolled, or if it takes place off-campus.
+Most After-School Activities are paid for by the School.
+However, there may be an additional fee depending on the activity and/or the number of students enrolled, or if it takes place off-campus.
 This is paid by the parents directly to the instructor.
 Activities in this category include group lessons in Climbing, Golf, Ballet, Tap, Karate, and private music lessons.

 Activities not organized by ASM but supported by the School and held on campus include Girl Scouts and Boy Scouts, as well as sports such as baseball.
-These activities are held after school, on Saturdays, or sometimes at later hours than normal activities and are organized and supervised by parents.
+These activities are held after school, on Saturdays, or sometimes later than regular activities and are organized and supervised by parents.